doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

 > Note: If you want to run this onboard, checkout the next post on [running the deepracer_joy package onboard](/articles/4_aws_deepracer_joy_onboard.html)
 >
 > This is only tested as working with Ubuntu 18.04 as the host.
 In theory this should work with other flavors of linux based systems as well.
-This has not been tested on MacOsx or Windows systems and may require additional settings.
+This has not been tested on MacOsx or Windows systems and they may require additional settings.